- March 11, 2019

 The Sinking City is a single player open world role playing shooter game with horror and mystery themes.
 It was developed by Frogwares and was released on March 11, 2019.
 It received mostly positive reviews from both critics and players.

-- The investigation mechanics are engaging, requiring players to piece together clues and make their own deductions.
+- The investigation mechanics are well-crafted and rewarding, allowing players to feel like true detectives as they search for clues and make deductions.

 Frequently Asked Questions